JaJaMalikov/burrow/README.md

 Before build commands can be run `npm` must be installed and dependencies must be installed with `npm install`.

 To create and run a development distribution run `npm start` and to create a production build run `npm run build`.
 To lint your code for issues, run `npm run lint`.

+After building you can serve the output over HTTP so other devices on your LAN can access it by running `npm run serve`.
+This will start a local server on port 8080 serving the `build` directory.